renovatebot/renovate/lib/modules/datasource/aws-lambda-layer/readme.md

-This datasource returns releases from a AWM Lambda Layer.
+This datasource returns releases from a AWS Lambda Layer.

 **AWS API configuration**